 Suppose we would like to place all the widgets related to input data on the newly created Input Data page.
 Starting with the InputLabel widget, one can simply drag-and-drop this widget in the tree from the initial location underneath the Home page to its new location underneath the Input Data page:

-Note that the drop location during the drag-and-drop operation is marked by a coloured line in the tree.
-The starting poing of such a line (at its left side) indicates the intended location in the tree structure.
+Note that the drop location during the drag-and-drop operation is marked by a colored line in the tree.
+The starting point of such a line (at its left side) indicates the intended location in the tree structure.
 A red line (see above) indicates that the intended drop location is not allowed, whereas a blue line (see above) indicates that the location is allowed and the node may be dropped there.